Ramón Grosfoguel

-Ramón Grosfoguel (born May 20, 1956, Puerto Rico) is a Puerto Rican sociologist who belongs to the Modernity / Coloniality Group (Grupo M/C) who is a full Professor of Chicano/Latino Studies in the Department of Ethnic Studies at University of California, Berkeley.
+Ramón Grosfoguel (born May 20, 1956, San Juan, Puerto Rico) is a Puerto Rican sociologist who belongs to the Modernity / Coloniality Group (Grupo M/C) who is a professor emeritus of Chicano/Latino Studies in the Department of Ethnic Studies at University of California, Berkeley.

 Biography

 Education

-Ramon Grosfoguel was born in 1956 in Puerto Rico.
+Ramon Grosfoguel was born in 1956 in San Juan, Puerto Rico.
 He obtained his bachelor's degree in Sociology at the University of Puerto Rico in 1979.
 He then received his master's degree in Urban Studies at Temple University in 1986, his M.A. paper being on Puerto Rico's urbanization process from 1898-1980.
 He also obtained a doctorate in Sociology at Temple University in 1992.
 The title of his doctoral dissertation was "Puerto Rico's Exceptionalism: Industrialization, Migration and Housing Development (1950 - 1970)."
 After receiving his doctorate, he attained two post-doctoral degrees, one of which was from the Fernand Braudel Center/Maison des Sciences de l'Homme, Paris, France (1993–94).